Phil Maton: St. Louis Cardinals

 On March 13, 2025, Maton signed a one-year, $2 million contract with the St. Louis Cardinals.
 Maton made 40 relief appearances for the Cardinals, logging a 1–3 record and 2.35 ERA with 48 strikeouts and two saves across 38 1/3 innings pitched.

 Texas Rangers

 On July 31, 2025, the Cardinals traded Maton to the Texas Rangers in exchange for Skylar Hales, Mason Molina, and international bonus pool money.
+In 23 appearances for the Rangers, Maton compiled a 3–2 record and 3.52 ERA with 33 strikeouts and three saves over 23 innings of work.

+Chicago Cubs

+On November 25, 2025, Maton signed a two-year, $14.5 million contract with the Chicago Cubs.
+He made 31 appearances for Chicago, recording a 6.18 ERA with 31 strikeouts across 27 2/3 innings pitched.
+On August 12, 2026, Maton was diagnosed with a partially torn patellar tendon.
+On September 9, it was reported that he would require right knee surgery, likely ending his season.

 Personal life

 Maton's two younger brothers also play baseball: Nick is currently an MLB free agent, and Jacob is a pitcher who was drafted by the Seattle Mariners in the 2018 MLB draft who later played college baseball at Coastal Carolina.

-Maton is married to Katelynn Cook, a 4-year player for the Louisiana Tech softball team.
+Maton is married to Katelynn Cook, a four-year player for the Louisiana Tech softball team.
 She graduated in 2016.

 Maton grew up a St. Louis Cardinals fan.